wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/2-get-started.md

 > [!div class="mx-imgBorder"]
 > [![prompt for the destinationTimeZone](../media/prompt-ss.png)](../media/prompt-ss.png#lightbox)

 This can be daunting.
 What does it want for the time zone?
-If you look in the pop up, you'll see that it provides a link to the [list of time zone values](https://msdn.microsoft.com/library/gg154758.aspx/?azure-portal=true).
+If you look in the pop-up, you'll see that it provides a link to the [list of time zone values](https://msdn.microsoft.com/library/gg154758.aspx/?azure-portal=true).
 This page provides you the string for the *destinationTimeZone*.
-With that information we can now complete the expression.
+With that information, we can now complete the expression.

 `convertFromUtc('2020-09-01T12:00:00Z','Eastern Standard Time')`

 With the complete formula, you can click OK to save your changes.
 Always be sure to click OK or UPDATE when editing an expression.
-If you click out of the inputs you will lose your changes.
+If you click out of the inputs, you will lose your changes.
 Flow does not have autosave.

 With your first expression complete, you can now click Test in the top right-hand corner.
 Then click Save & Test.
 Click the Run flow button and then Done.